SergenKaraoglan/sergen-karaoglan-tutorials/src/routes/articles/css-advanced/+page.md

 <Flexbox />

-You might be thinking, well what about organising multiple columns and rows of items?
+You might be thinking, well what about organising multiple column and row of items?
 This can be achieved with CSS grid which I will talk about in another section.
 <!-- ## Make your own animation!
 CSS provides surprisingly simple yet powerful tools that can be taken far depending on how creative you decide to be with it.  -->